Pain management: Intra-articular ozone therapy

-Psychological approach
+Psychological approaches

 Acceptance and commitment therapy

-Acceptance and Commitment Therapy (ACT) is a form of cognitive behavioral therapy that focuses on behavior change rather than symptom change, includes methods designed to alter the context around psychological experiences rather than to alter the makeup of the experiences, and emphasizes the use of experiential behavior change methods.
-The central process in ACT revolves around psychological flexibility, which in turn includes processes of acceptance, awareness, a present-oriented quality in interacting with experiences, an ability to persist or change behavior, and an ability to be guided by one's values.
-ACT has an increased evidence base for range of health and behavior problems, including chronic pain.
-ACT influences patients to adopt a tandem process to acceptance and change, which allows for a greater flexibility in the focus of treatment.
+Acceptance and commitment therapy (ACT) is a type of cognitive behavioral therapy that emphasizes behavior modification over symptom reduction, focusing on changing the context of psychological experiences and employing experiential behavior change methods.
+The central process in ACT revolves around psychological flexibility, which in turn includes processes of acceptance; awareness; present-oriented mindfulness in interacting with experiences; an ability to persist or change behavior; and an ability to be guided by one's values.
+ACT has robust evidence in the scientific literature for a range of health and behavior problems, including chronic pain.
+ACT facilitates the dual processes of acceptance and behavioral change, enabling patients to cultivate psychological flexibility.
+This approach allows for a more dynamic and adaptable focus in therapeutic interventions, enhancing overall treatment effectiveness.

-Recent research has applied ACT successfully to chronic pain in older adults due to in part of its direction from individual values and being highly customizable to any stage of life.
+Recent research has applied ACT successfully to chronic pain in older adults due in part to its direction from individual values and being highly customizable to any stage of life.
 In line with the therapeutic model of ACT, significant increases in process variables, pain acceptance, and mindfulness were also observed in a study applying ACT to chronic pain in older adults.
-In addition, these primary results suggested that an ACT based treatment may significantly improve levels of physical disability, psychosocial disability, and depression post-treatment and at a three-month follow-up for older adults with chronic pain.
+In addition, these primary results suggested that an ACT-based treatment may significantly improve levels of physical disability, psychosocial disability, and depression post-treatment and at a three-month follow-up for older adults with chronic pain.